Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/change-deployment.md

   1. Move or split the collection.

-      For more information, see [Manage team project collections](manage-team-project-collections.md).
+      For more information, see [Manage project collections](manage-team-project-collections.md).

   2. Grant required permissions to the service account for the second instance of Team Foundation Server.